Skip to Content

 La Prunelle, a neighborhoody BYO place off of Rue St. Denis is the place to go if you can wangle a date night.

-duck confit at le deux gamins on montreal
+Duck confit at le deux gamins on montreal

 I think it’s safe to say that the French bistros don’t cater to kids but they will try to accommodate you if you come on the early side.
 At Les Deux Gamins Tiny Traveler ate a ½ order of a pasta dish while Rich and I enjoyed duck confit and lamb shank.